grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/04 Migrating to k6 v0-46.md

 <Blockquote mod="note" title="">

-The following browser options are no longer supported: `slowMo`, `devtools`, `env`, and `proxy` as they were not proving much value to our users.
-In the meantime, we're working on providing a much flexible version of `slowMo` (slow motion) option.
+The following browser options are no longer supported: `devtools`, `env`, and `proxy` since they weren't providing much value. `slowMo` has been removed for now, but we are working on adding it back in.

 </Blockquote>